[Deal Alert] Refurbished Samsung Gear S3 Frontier on sale for $209.99 ($140 off) at Best Buy

-Samsung's Gear watches have gone from a an opportunity to joke about wrist cameras to a pretty solid wearable option.
+Samsung's Gear watches have gone from an opportunity to joke about wrist cameras to a pretty solid wearable option.
 They're just a little expensive most of the time.
 You can, however, get a big discount on the Gear S3 Frontier today at Best Buy.
 It's a refurbished device, but it's hard to complain at $210.

 The Gear S3 Frontier is a slightly larger, heavier version of the Gear S3.
 It has a more rugged look with a thick rubber strap.
 Internally, it's the same piece of hardware with full support for Samsung Pay.
 You can make payments at most payment terminals using this watch's MST technology.
 It also has a 1.3-inch 360x360 OLED display.